jadenrose/jadenrose/README.md

 ## Current Projects
 * A couple pro-bono full-stack projects for friends and family to get some experience, I'll upload my projects to this [Git Repo](https://github.com/jadenrose/full-stack-projects) once I get started on development (currently in the design phase)
 * Currently working through the [scrimba.com](https://scrimba.com/) front-end career path.
 I'll upload anything noteworthy to this [Git Repo](https://github.com/jadenrose/scrimba-projects)
-* My [portfolio](https://rosewaterdesigns.ca) is coming along nicely.
+* My <a href="https://rosewaterdesigns.ca" target="_blank">portfolio</a> is coming along nicely.
 I got the backend development for the contact form completed recently, now I just need to add a bit more content to make it a bit more interesting
 * Enrolled at University of Calgary Continuing Education under their certificate of front-end web development *(completed by mid-2022)*

 ## Collaboration